The Inheritance by Joann Ross: Book Review

 The Inheritance – What I Didn’t Like

 I felt that the book didn’t flash back to 1940s France often enough.
 There were only a handful of chapters set in that timeframe, and I felt like it didn’t give me enough time to get to know the characters and really know what was going on during that time.
-I do love historical fiction so I would have enjoyed more time spent solidly in that earlier time period.
+I love historical fiction, so I would have enjoyed spending more time in that earlier period and getting to know those characters better.

 The Inheritance – Read, ReRead Or Reconsider?